hmcts/pre-api/README.md

    ./gradlew bootRun
    ```

-   This will start the application directly from the source cod (no need for JAR or image).
+   This will start the application directly from the source code (no need for JAR or image).
 Gradle may show the task as
 83% EXECUTING—this is normal and just means the application is running and waiting for you to stop it.

    **Or Start the application with IntelliJ:**
     > **Note** ℹ️
     > Ask one of the [PRE developers](https://github.com/orgs/hmcts/teams/pre-rec-evidence) for
     > a `.env` file to put at the route of your project

     Intellij will not have the environment variables in its context so you will need to set them up in the run configuration.

     - Right click on the `Application` class (the one with the `@SpringBootApplication` annotation) and hover over "More Run/Debug"
     - Select "Modify Run Configuration"